 Explores the fundamentals of effective oral presentation to small and large groups.
 Topic selection, audience analysis, methods of organization, research, structuring evidence and support, delivery techniques, and other essential elements of speaking successfully, including the listening process, form the basis of the course.

-Dual Credit: High School / College
+0.50 Technical Reporting (Dual Credit) (Offered Next in 24-25) Dual Credit: High School / College English None

 Prerequisites: None